top of page

 Partner_forests_video_thumbnail2.jpg

-2022 - 2024
+2022 - Present

 Mass Timber Tipping Point

 The Mass Timber Tipping Point is a two-year project led by Pilot Projects and Architecture 2030 that involves a collaboration with a select number of North American Architecture, Engineering, Construction and Planning (AECP) firms, with support from the US Forestry Service.
-The goal is to deeply explore diverse firm experiences with mass timber as an alternative low-carbon and carbon-storing material for commercial, institutional, and multi-family buildings in the interest of accelerating uptake.
-By empowering the design industry to scale-up demand for mass timber products from well-managed forests, the project will displace high-emissions building materials and drive investment in improved forest management, reforestation, restoration, and agroforestry.
-A North America wide survey started the project, and a small cohort of firms are being guided through a workshop process to capture data on mass timber successes and barriers to use.
-Results of the survey and workshop will be collected and shared with participating firms, sector stakeholders and government agencies who are interested in decarbonizing the building sector.
+Starting in 2023, the goals include deeply exploring diverse firm experiences with mass timber as an alternative low-carbon and carbon-storing material for commercial, institutional, and multi-family buildings.
+A North America-wide survey was conducted at the outset of the project in 2023, and a select cohort of firms are now participating in workshops that are specifically structured to capture data on mass timber successes and barriers to use.

 CONTEXT